andreig/andreig.github.io/README.md

 > - Grew the team from 4 for 9 people, establishing a cross-technical, cross-functional team able to complete end
 >  to end products through mentoring, training programs, inspiring active learning.
 > - Established continuous team communication and monitoring, weekly one on one meetings,
 >  periodic evaluations, re-alignments, trainings.
+> - Coordinated a co-location move from London, UK to a fully remote hands set up in Amsterdam, NL.
+> - Coordinated a co-location move from New York, US to a different co-location provider in New Jersey, US.

 **Java Developer**
 Mar 2012 – Nov 2014, 2 yrs 9 mo

-> - Developed the iOS financial research platform: backend and iOS app from scratch.
+> - Developed the iOS financial research platform: backend (Java) and iOS (ObjectiveC) application.
-> - Developed a platform for financial analysts performance portfolios.
+> - Created a web component (Java) for financial analysts performance portfolios.

 **Senior Network Engineer**
 Mar 2010 – Mar 2012, 2 yrs 1 mo

-> - Coordinated and worked on the European data-center infrastructure, taking care of equipment selection,
+> - Coordinated and implemented the european data-center infrastructure, taking care of equipment selection,
->  hardware installation, network wiring and configuration in two
+>  hardware installation, network, wiring and configuration in two
 >  co-location facilities (London,UK and Timisoara, RO).
 > - Created flexible scripts to pull financial data from different provider platforms.
 > - Revamped parts of the internationalization platform: leveling up text and time handling.